kietyap/anypoint-assessment-as-code/anypoint-assessment-workflow.md

 ✅ Every organization's table counts EXACTLY match hierarchy counts ✅ TOTALS row equals sum of all individual organization counts
-✅ No discrepancies between hierarchy display and status distribution table ✅ Applications from platform insights but not in standard environments properly counted (e.g., kiet.yap org)
+✅ No discrepancies between hierarchy display and status distribution table ✅ Applications from platform insights but not in standard environments properly counted

 This validation prevents counting inconsistencies and ensures the status distribution table is 100% accurate based on the actual deployed hierarchy.
 ```